haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Tiny 20 Small 25 Medium 40 Large 50 10
 Huge 80 10
 18 16 13
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 116

 +6tohit,2d10+2 damage
 14 10 18 6
 +8 to hit, 2d12 + 4 damage